PIRANY1/DataSpammer/README.md

 </details>

 # Install

-Please download the latest [Version](https://github.com/PIRANY1/DataSpammer/releases/latest) or use one of the methods down below.
+Download the Source code manually, use the setup.exe in the Versions tab or use one of the Methods down below

 ### Git